The Best Order Management Software for Optimized Fulfillment

 Cons:

-Integrations include Facebook, Instagram, Google, Pinterest, Google Analytics, Walmart, Skubana, Xero, Kissmetrics, Wish Marketplace, and Heyday, along with hundreds more through Shopify’s extensive app ecosystem.
+Integrations include Facebook, Instagram, Google, Pinterest, Google Analytics, Walmart, Skubana, Xero, Kissmetrics, Wish Marketplace… (and dozens more via Shopify’s app ecosystem).

 Pros and cons